Realization of groups with pairing as Jacobians of finite graphs: Jacobians of simple graphs

 \subsection{Further queries}

-Analysis of the proof of Theorem \ref{thm:too-many-twos} suggests that, if $H \simeq \ZZ/p^r\ZZ$ for some prime $p$, then $k_H = O(\vert H \vert p^3)$.
+Analysis of the proof of Theorem \ref{thm:too-many-twos} suggests that, if $H \cong \ZZ/p^r\ZZ$ for some prime $p$, then $k_H = O(\vert H \vert p^3)$.
 In practice, it seems that much better bounds should hold.
-For instance, we were unable to find any simple graph $G$ where $\Jac(G) \simeq (\ZZ/2\ZZ)^k \times H$ for any $k > \vert H \vert$.
+For instance, we were unable to find any simple graph $G$ where $\Jac(G) \cong (\ZZ/2\ZZ)^k \times H$ for any $k > \vert H \vert$.

 In some cases, it is possible to directly verify that certain groups do not arise as the Jacobian of any simple graph.
-We note that, for given $m$, while there are infinitely many isomorphism classes of simple graphs with fewer than $m$ spanning trees, at most finitely many of these classes represent 2-edge-connected graphs.
+Recall that a graph is 2-edge-connected if it remains connected after the deletion of any edge.
+For a given $m$, while there are infinitely many isomorphism classes of simple graphs with fewer than $m$ spanning trees, at most finitely many of these classes represent 2-edge-connected graphs.
 This results from the fact that, for any vertex $v_0$ on a 2-edge-connected graph, any divisor of the form $v - v_0$ is $v_0$-reduced, and hence there are at least as many spanning trees on the graph as there are vertices.

 By contracting bridges, any graph $G$ may be uniquely associated to a 2-edge-connected graph with isomorphic Jacobian.
 For a given group $H$, therefore, it is possible to compute the Jacobian of all 2-edge-connected simple graphs with at most $\vert H \vert$ spanning trees, and verify that $H$ does or does not occur.